 Time to Basic Value #

 Going back to our welcome drinks example at the beginning of this article.
-Your product’s basic value can be realized when a customer enjoys that first cocktail.
+Your product’s basic value can be realized when new customers enjoy that first cocktail.
 It’s what sends them to the bar to explore (and potentially pay for) what more you have on offer.
 TTBV is the appetizer that’s often offered in your X-day free trial and helps make freemium models work.
 Show value fast, and you’ll get users to hang around and spend more.

 Improving Freemium Conversion: From “Aha” to MRRWe'll email you this on-demand webinar—learn how to encourage free users to become lifelong happy customers.